-which is not defined in $(0:1)$.
-The image lies always \emph{in} $Q$, which is due to the orbit being the Segre variety $\prP^1 \times \prP^1 \times \prP^1 \cong S \subseteq \prP(V)$. \\ Finally, we conclude that the geometry of the pencils characterizes the corresponding orbit uniquely.
-Note that considering the representatives is enough, since up to base change all vectors of the respective orbit are of the same form as its representative and since the $G$-action preserves the investigated properties of the pencils.
+Finally, we conclude that the geometry of the pencils characterizes the corresponding orbit uniquely.
+Note that considering the representatives is enough, since, up to base change, all vectors of the respective orbit are of the same form as its representative and since the $G$-action preserves the investigated properties of the pencils.

-\section{Complexity of Matrix multiplication}
+\section{Complexity of Matrix Multiplication}

 In this section we will discuss the relationship between the asymptotic complexity of matrix multiplication and tensor (border) rank.
-Thereby, we provide a brief introduction to what has become a vast field of research, compare e.g. the corresponding sections in the monographs \cite{prAlgComplTheoryBook}, \cite{prLandsbergBook} and \cite{prLandsbergComplexity17}.
-The focus will lie on early results such as \cite{prStrGaussianElimination69}, \cite{prBini2-7799} and \cite{prBini80}. \\ We consider the bilinear form of matrix multiplication
+Thereby, we provide a brief introduction to what has become a vast field of research, compare, e.g., the corresponding sections in the monographs \cite{prAlgComplTheoryBook}, \cite{prLandsbergBook} and \cite{prLandsbergComplexity17}.
+The focus will lie on early results such as \cite{prStrGaussianElimination69}, \cite{prBini2-7799} and \cite{prBini80}.